Same Sex Adoption Cases

 Several cases have involved petitions to put both adoptive parents' names on a birth certificate.
 A child's birth certificate can be used as proof of relationship to parents and is often modified after adoption.

 In Finstuen v.
-Crutcher, the Tenth Circuit Court of Appeals found that the Full Faith and Credit Clause required Oklahoma to recognize same-sex adoptions performed in other states and modify the birth certificates of adopted children, just as it would for an adoption granted in Oklahoma.
+Crutcher, the Tenth Circuit Court of Appeals held that the Full Faith and Credit Clause required Oklahoma to recognize same-sex adoptions performed in other states.
+A state must modify the birth certificates of adopted children, just as it would for an adoption granted in Oklahoma.

 Confused by Same-Sex Adoption Cases?
 Get Legal Help Today